 Preparing Drop Cloths for Home Decor

-This is my first time working with drop cloth material, talk about being behind the trend curve.
-You know why it took me so long?
+This is my first time working with a drop cloth material, talk about being behind the trend curve.
+Do you know why it took me so long?
 I needed to find a way to prepare the drop cloth without using a top loading washer.
 I didn’t want to damage my asthmatic lungs with bleach fumes, so the bathtub was out of the question and I didn’t want to pour strong bleach water out in the yard either.
 Sometimes the simplest solutions take my mind a while to stumble across.
 Finally, I thought of using one of the dozen Rubbermaid totes I have hidden in the basement from moving, and drug one out for bleaching drop cloths in.

 How to Bleach Drop Cloths